Can aspirin lower blood pressure?

 Current research findings are inconsistent as to whether aspirin lowers blood pressure.
 The following is a detailed analysis of this issue:

-Although aspirin may have a certain effect on blood pressure in some cases, its side effects should not be ignored:
+while aspirin might have a certain effect on blood pressure in some cases, its side impacts should not be ignored:

-1. Gastrointestinal side effects: Aspirin may irritate the gastrointestinal mucosa, causing stomach pain, ulcers and even bleeding.
-For patients who need to take aspirin for a long time, doctors usually recommend taking gastric mucosal protectants at the same time.
+Aspirin might stimulate the gastrointestinal mucosa, causing stomach pain, ulcers and even bleeding.
+I've found that to patients who need to take aspirin to a long time, doctors usually recommend taking gastric mucosal protectants at the same time.
+Allergic reactions:

 4. summary and suggestion